 2. List of Responsibilities or Desired Outcomes

 Although employees usually have a job title and a list of responsibilities, executives often have a set of outcomes they are employed to achieve without a prescriptive list of tasks.
-Executives are frequently appointed based on their ability to achieve outcomes (for example, successfully oversee a merger, improve productivity, or mastermind a change in organizational culture).
-How they achieve this is often left up to them and doesn’t feature in a contractual agreement.
+Executives are frequently appointed based on their ability to achieve results (for example, successfully oversee a merger, improve productivity, or mastermind a change in organizational culture).
+How they accomplish this is often left up to them and doesn’t feature in a contractual agreement.

 Unlike most other employees, executives won’t always have a set number of hours or days that they need to work.
 There may also be a lot of flexibility around the hours they need to be in the office.
 An executive’s performance is often judged on outcomes rather than hours worked.